 GALILEOS + CEREC Makes for Effective, Efficient Treatment Planning

 Patients who visit our St. Paul dental office have a huge advantage.
 Both the GALILEOS system and the CEREC system are great technologies on their own.
-When you put them together, however, as we have done, your treatment options are greatly expanded.
+However, when you put them together as we have done, your treatment options are greatly expanded.

 If you have damaged teeth or missing teeth, give us a call so we can schedule you a consultation with Dr. Schulte.
 Your dentist can tell you about your options and help you make important decisions about your oral health.
-We’re looking forward to hearing from you.
+We look forward to hearing from you!